sharminislamshroddha/low-power-animal-tracker/clarifications.md

 # Clarifications

-## Changes made, compared to Brian's guide.
+## Changes made, compared to Brian's guide

 **Code-Related Changes (2 Approaches)**
 1. **No Motion, No Data Saving**